Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Conclusion and outlook

-Another direction is the application to quark matter, such as color superconductivity in the core of neutron stars and quark-gluon plasma (QGP) in the heavy-ion collision experiment.
-In the case of the two-flavor color superconductivity (2SC) \cite{Barrois:1977xd,Bailin:1983bm,Alford:1997zt,Rapp:1997zu}, one of the three colors does not gain the gap and exists as a relativistic fermion.
+Another important direction is the application to quark matter, such as color superconductivity in the cores of neutron stars and quark-gluon plasma (QGP) in the heavy-ion collision experiments.
+In the case of the two-flavor color superconductivity (2SC) \cite{Barrois:1977xd,Bailin:1983bm,Alford:1997zt,Rapp:1997zu}, one of the three color degrees of freedom does not participate in Cooper pairing.
+The unpaired quark remains gapless and behaves as a relativistic fermion.
 A strong magnetic field of $\sim 10^{18}~{\rm G}$ can also be created in the heavy-ion collision experiments \cite{Kharzeev:2007jp,Skokov:2009qp}.
-The chiral anomaly can modify the transport properties in them.
+The chiral anomaly can modify the transport properties in these systems.